Simple Template Engine in Python

 Constraints

-- The template string will consist of ASCII characters.
+- The template string can be of any length.

-- Variable names within placeholders will only contain alphanumeric characters and underscores (
+- Variable names within the placeholders should consist of alphanumeric characters and underscores.

 Notes